KeleCant/Startup/README.md

 - Created data store for info entered on index.html
 - Created new JavaScript file titled LocationInfo.js This file is to store new information to create a page that displays information.
 - Created function called createLocation to store data from the addlocation.html page
+- modified HTLM pages to work with new functions